 If you have been diagnosed with heart failure or know someone who has, you're not alone.
-Nearly five million Americans of all ages are currently living with this condition, with 670,000 new cases diagnosed each year.
+Nearly five million Americans of all ages are currently living with this condition, with over 900,000 new cases diagnosed each year.
 Although there is no known cure, new treatments are helping patients with heart failure to live full, enjoyable lives.

 Heart failure is a common, progressive condition in which the heart's pumping power weakens, slowing the flow of blood throughout the body.
 Heart failure doesn't mean that the heart has stopped working but rather that it has become inefficient.
 The condition increases pressure inside the heart and lungs, which can result in a buildup of fluid in the feet, ankles, legs, and lungs.